himslm01/activemq-kubernetes/README.md

 Please make sure you are familiar with [ActiveMQ](https://activemq.apache.org/components/classic/), [building and publishing OCI images with Docker](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/) and [Kubernetes](https://kubernetes.io/).

+Warning: the [`jetty.xml`](src/base/activemq-config/jetty.xml) configuration includes the demo application context.
+You don't want that to be available on an ActiveMQ that is accessible to anyone who you do not trust.

 ## High Availability

 The High Availability system used in here is ActiveMQ Classic's built-in [Shared File System Master Slave](https://activemq.apache.org/components/classic/documentation/shared-file-system-master-slave) (their words).